 Utah currently relies on coal power for 75% of its electricity, so it’s hoped that the efforts of Park City and Salt Lake City will help stimulate the state’s transition to more sustainable sources of energy.
 Already this year Salt Lake City has signed a Clean Energy Cooperation Statement with the local electric utility (Rocky Mountain Power) outlining how they will work together to achieve their 100% clean energy goal.
 In discussing the significance of these local efforts, Park City Mayor Jack Thomas observed that a goal of “…this endeavor is to really make a statement and become part of that accumulative [effect] of small towns across the country, or even larger towns like Salt Lake City, to build a critical mass because I believe the solution and the work that needs to be done has to be from the ground up.”

-Climate mitigation is just one of the many reasons cities and towns are turning to renewable energy; it also makes good economic sense.
+Climate mitigation is just one of the many reasons cities and towns are turning to investments in renewable energy; it also makes good economic sense.
 In regards to his own state, Salt Lake City Sustainability Program Manager Tyler Poulson noted that “Utah is one of the ten sunniest states in the union and in the last few years we’ve really crossed a threshold where the economics of solar have become really feasible…” As we reported recently, residential solar is cheaper than grid electricity in 20 U.S. states, and in 42 of the 50 largest U.S. cities, customers going solar save money compared to buying from their utility.
 Clean power is also a major job creator, with the solar industry growing at 12 times the rate of the rest of the economy.
-Add to that the strong support for renewables across the political spectrum — 89% of Americans feel favorably about the expansion of solar energy — and it’s clear to see that the clean energy revolution, epitomized by local actions like those in Park City and St. Petersburg, is just getting started.
+Add to that the strong support for renewables across the political spectrum — 89% of Americans feel favorably about the expansion of solar energy — and it’s clear to see that the clean energy revolution, epitomized by local investments in renewable energy like those in Park City and St. Petersburg, is just getting started.